gitcodwarriors/codewarriors/dotnet/readme.md

-//dotnet related code goes to this dorectory
+//dotnet related code goes to this directory